Licensed technicians with over 15 years of experience

 On most modern refrigerators, you will find a fan-cooled condenser coil.
 If your refrigerator is running quite loudly, the condenser fan could be to blame.

-The fan runs at the same time as the evaporator motor as well as the compressor and thus this can be a hard problem to spot when trying to hear it over usual refrigerator compressor noise.
-If the fan has come loose a bit or is not spinning correctly, it may be contacting surrounding parts or wobbling causing refrigerator fan noise.
+The fan runs simultaneously with the evaporator motor and the compressor, and thus this can be a hard problem to spot when trying to hear it over a usual refrigerator compressor noise.
+If the fan has come loose or is not spinning correctly, it may be contacting surrounding parts or wobbling, causing the noise of the refrigerator fan.

 Evaporator fan motor issues

-The evaporator fan motor does the job of pulling air over the coils of the evaporator in your fridge when the compressor is running.
+The evaporator fan motor pulls air over the coils of the evaporator in your fridge when the compressor is running.
 If you find that your refrigerator is making a buzzing noise and it seems to be coming from the freezer area, a faulty evaporator fan motor may be faulty.

 In addition to noise you may hear, if you find that your refrigerator is not cooling as well as normal, this can be another indication of a problem with this part.
 Also if your find that it is taking longer to make ice, the culprit may be the evaporator fan motor.

 Evaporator fan motor grommet issues